On this page:

 We’ve started on the section between Huapai and Waimauku where there are slightly less complexities and where half of the crashes were head-on.
 Work will start on this section while we confirm aspects of the design for stage two.

-The contract for stage one is expected to be awarded in mid-2020.
+The contract for stage one is expected to be awarded in late-2020.
 We were due to commence enabling work in April 2020, beginning with relocating a gas main at Berry’s Bridge.
-However, with the recent announcement on COVID-19 this means we need to stop non-essential services for a period of four weeks.
-Construction crews across the country will be working to close down Waka Kotahi NZ Transport Agency construction sites.
-This includes the works that were scheduled to start on Berry’s Bridge.
-Stage one will be constructed over two construction seasons – finishing late 2021.
+However, with the announcement on COVID-19 this work was delayed.
+We completed the enabling works in August 2020 instead.
+Stage one will be constructed over two construction seasons – finishing early 2023.

 It’s important we make the improvements that are right for the road, and that work for the people who use it and live along it, while still keeping traffic moving and minimising delays.
 This is a complicated stretch of road with increasing numbers of vehicles and other large-scale projects.